Calciphylaxis

 Living With

-When should I see my healthcare provider or go to the hospital?
+When should I see my healthcare provider?

-If you have calciphylaxis, your healthcare provider can also guide you when to call their office or seek immediate medical care in connection with care for lesions or wounds.
+If you have calciphylaxis, your healthcare provider can guide you on when to call their office or seek immediate medical care in connection with care for lesions or wounds.
 Among the biggest things to watch for are signs of infection or problems in and around a wound.
 These include:

 • Swelling or redness around the wound.